katiemoc/lessismore/README.md

 ### Univariate Analysis

-The distribution of the `n_ingredients` column gives us insight of how many recipes are "simple."
+The distribution of the `'n_ingredients'` column gives us insight of how many recipes are "simple."
 The graph appears normal with a right skew-- showing a few recipes with a large amount of ingredients, with the maximum being 35!
 This figure also shows that more recipes posted on <a href='https://food.com'>food.com</a> have more than 5 ingredients.
 The number of recipes and reviews increase as the number of ingredients increase from 1 to 8, while they start decreasing from 9 onwards.

 <iframe
   src="assets/n_ingredients_hist.html"
-  width="1000"
+  width="800"
-  height="500"
+  height="400"
   frameborder="0"
 ></iframe>